presnick/ProgramsInformationPeople/_sources/Sort/Optionalreverseparameter.rst

 --------------------------

 The sorted function takes some optional parameters (see :ref:`Optional parameters <optional_params_chap>`).
-The first one is a comparison function.
-We will not be using it in this course (indeed, in python 3, this parameter is not even available any longer).
-The second optional parameter is a key function, which will be described in the next section.
-The third optional parameter is a Boolean value which determines whether to sort the items in reverse order.
+The first optional parameter is a key function, which will be described in the next section.
+The second optional parameter is a Boolean value which determines whether to sort the items in reverse order.
 By default, it is False, but if you set it to True, the list will be sorted in reverse order.